Ellis County, Kansas: Laws

 Wild Bill Hickok served as sheriff in 1870.
 Ellis County was a prohibition, or "dry", county until the Kansas Constitution was amended in 1986 and voters approved the sale of alcoholic liquor by the individual drink with a 30% food sales requirement.
 The food sales requirement was removed with voter approval in 1988.

 Education

 Unified school districts

+There were 44 school districts by 1886.